The Man and The Cab Story

 <center> If you need an act of kindness story, this is it.

-November marks National Family Caregivers Month, a time when we recognize and celebrate those who take on the important responsibility of caring for a spouse, parent, child or other loved one.
-It’s an experience few can relate to unless they’ve done it themselves, and those who care for relatives with Alzheimer’s disease know firsthand the struggles and triumphs of caregiving.
+Few can relate to the important responsibility of caring for a spouse, parent, child or other loved one have experiences unless they’ve done it themselves — and those who care for relatives with Alzheimer’s disease know firsthand the struggles and triumphs of caregiving.

 We collaborated with the Alzheimer’s Prevention Initiative, led by Banner Alzheimer’s Institute, to ask our Facebook communities what they wish people knew about caring for a relative with Alzheimer’s disease.
 They revealed some of their biggest challenges as they navigate this often confusing time, as well as their advice for others who are just beginning the journey.
 Above all, caregiving is about support — both for their relatives and for themselves as caregivers.